 11-11.1-01.1.
 Joint job development authority - Board of directors.
 The boards of county commissioners of two or more counties, by resolution, may create a joint job development authority for the counties.
 If the authority is created, boards of county commissioners shall appoint a board of directors in the size and manner established in the resolution.
 The resolution must include provision for discontinuing the authority by the boards of county commissioners.
 If the authority is created, the question of discontinuing the authority may be placed on the ballot at the next regular election by petition signed by electors, who are residents of the area subject to taxation under section 11-11.1-04, of any county creating the authority equal in number to ten percent of the votes cast in that county for the office of governor in the last general election.
-The question to discontinue the authority requires a majority of the electors voting on the question in that county for passage.
-Only electors of the county who are residents of the area subject to taxation under section 11-11.1-04 may vote on the question to discontinue the authority.
+The question to discontinue the authority requires a majority of the area subject to taxation under section 11-11.1-04 may vote on the question to discontinue the authority.
 If the question to discontinue in any county creating the authority is passed, the authority is discontinued.

 11-11.1-02.
-Members of the job development authority board of directors - Term of office - Oath - Expenses.
+Members of the job development authority board of directors - Term of office - Oath -Expenses.
 The members of the job development authority board of directors and the joint job development authority board of directors shall serve for a term of three years or until their successors are duly qualified.
 Terms of office begin on January first and must be arranged so that the terms of office of approximately one-third of the members expire on December thirty-first of each year.
 Each member of the board shall qualify by taking the oath provided for civil officers.
 The oath must be filed with the county auditor.
 The board of directors shall annually elect members to serve as chairman, vice chairman, secretary, and treasurer.
 The board shall also select an executive committee with such powers and duties as may be delegated by the board.
 The appointing authority shall establish the rate of compensation for the board members and actual expenses incurred by the members may be reimbursed at the official reimbursement rates of the appointing authority